axodotdev/oranda/docs/src/quickstart.md

 }
 ```

-If you now build again, it should look like this:
+If you now build again (you may have to restart `oranda dev` since we added a new file to watch), it should look like this:

 ![an image of oranda with changelogs enabled](./images/quickstart-2.png)